-Waiting for your hospital care
+Waiting for your hospital appointment

-How did COVID-19 impact hospital services?
+How did COVID-19 impact on waiting times?

 Restoring our services and waiting times